Addono/aknapen.nl/content/blog/prod-plus-plus-a-mini-series-on-how-to-be-more-productive.md

     "Technology"
 ]
 +++
-In this mini-series I will walk you through some of the habits I replaced in recent times, which have shown to pay off and make me a more productive programmer/power-user of my computer.
-All these changes should be easy to gradually adopt so I would highly recommend to check them out.
+In this mini-series I will walk you through some habits I replaced in recent times, which have shown to pay off and make me a more productive programmer/power-user of my computer.
+All these changes should be easy to gradually adopt, so I would highly recommend checking them out.
 If you’ve any suggestions ☝️ or improvements ✍️, then email me at hi@aknapen.nl or reach out using any of the social media listed [here](https://aknapen.nl).

 ---

 # The Need for Refactoring Your Habits
 It is often said that the best thing one can spend their time on is learning [[1]](#references)[[2]](#references)[[3]](#references).
 I agree.
 However learning can take various forms, one I find being particularly under appreciated is improving.
 Here I am not talking about increasing your knowledge in a field you already have a profound basis in.
 Instead, I want to focus on replacing previously acquired knowledge - or habits - with more effective and valuable alternatives.